 If I Don't Want A Policy, Can I Just Let It Get Canceled and Go Somewhere Else?

 Never allow a policy to be canceled for non-payment just because you don't need the insurance anymore.
 Insurance companies may do soft-credit checks on your credit score and they also take into consideration if you have been canceled for non-payment before.
 This will impact your insurance credit rating and make it difficult for you to get affordable insurance.

 There is a big difference between being canceled for non-payment and canceling a policy because you did not want it.

 What to Do If You Insure Yourself Elsewhere But Get Cancelled for Non-Payment of Premium

 Contact your insurer immediately and tell them about the fact that you did not pay because you did not want the policy.
 They may let you request a cancellation and stop the non-payment.
 In some circumstances, if you did insure yourself elsewhere, you might ask your new representative to help you out by sending proof of your new insurance to the old insurance representative, along with a note saying that the policy is "not required" and you have insured yourself elsewhere.

-The proof of insurance with the new company should allow you to resolve the issue if the policy term on both policies is the same.
+The proof of insurance you get from your new insurance company should allow you to resolve the issue if the policy term on both policies is the same.